schitresh/computer_science/database_system/1_introduction.md

   - Keyword description related to the generation of data like date, time, place
 - Feature data
   - Content dependent data
-  - Like distribution of colors, kids of texture, different shapes present in data
+  - Like distribution of colors, kinds of texture, different shapes present in data

 ### Types based on data management
 - Repository applications